 Stressor #3 usually feels impatient because he/she is under a time crunch and they don’t have any time to deal with other people’s problems.

 Sounds lovely, doesn’t it?
-But let me tell you, once you identify the emotion, you will be amazed by how much better you feel.
+But let me tell you, once you identify the emotion, and work on letting it go, you will be amazed by how much better you feel.

 Pray about it

 Who is the best Person to turn to when we are in any sort of difficulty?
 God, of course!
-He is the one who gave us the problems to work through in the first place, so it’s no accident you’re where you’re at right now.
-Thus, instead of mulling over it all by yourself, take it to Him, and lay the problem at His feet.
+He is the one who gave us the problems to work through in the first place.
+That is because these emotional patterns point to life lessons.
+We need to learn them so we can overcome them.
+It’s no accident you’re where you’re at right now.
+So instead of mulling over it all by yourself, take it to Him, and lay the problem at His feet, and ask Him for wisdom to learn this lesson.

 There is a very good reason why He wants us to take our problems to Him – for our own health!
 Ha!
 You didn’t think I was going to bring the H word into this, did you?
-But in all sincerity, stresses (unidentified feelings and emotions behind stress) weaken our bodies, period.
+But in all sincerity, stress (unidentified feelings and emotions) weaken our bodies, period.
 It can lead to a weak immune system, acne (raises hand), headaches, and so much more.
-If it is held on for too long, it can even turn into something as bad as Fibromyalgia or cancer!
-So bring it to Him!
-Let Him carry your burden!
+If it is held on for too long, it can even turn into something as bad as a chronic illness or pain.
+So bring it to Him.
+Let Him carry your burden.

 I cannot tell you how many times I have been relieved from my own anxiousness just by talking it out with a family member or a close friend.
 When we lay everything out on the table, we are given relief.

 But maybe you’re fit as a fiddle right now and everything is going well.
 Take a look around you.
-Is there anyone who is dealing with a difficulty and looks less than peachy keen?
-Offer your ear and take them out to your favorite haunt.
-Help bear the load!
-Sometimes that is the most welcoming act of love we can give a person.
+Is there anyone who is dealing with a difficulty and looks less than peachy-keen?
+Offer your ear and take them out to your favorite stomping ground.
+Listening and empathizing with someone is the most welcoming act of love we can give.

 Can you relate to any of the 3 stressors?